Samael1254/miniRT/README.md

 ### INTERSECTIONS
 - Inside of objects
-- Bases of cylinder

 ### LIGHT
-- Normals functions
-- Fix shoot rays to light function
+- Planes are lit if the light is outside

 ## TODO BONUS